google/flatbuffers/docs/source/PythonUsage.md

     inv = builder.EndVector(5)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The generated method 'StartInventoryVector' is provided as a convenience
+The generated method 'start_inventory_vector' is provided as a convenience
 function which calls 'StartVector' with the correct element size of the vector
 type which in this case is 'ubyte' or 1 byte per vector element.
 You pass the number of elements you want to write.